pranaysahith/terraform-azure-setup/README.md

     b.
 Choose `bash` from the left top dropdown.

     c.
-Use an editor vi or nano to create an empty file - main.tf
+Use an editor vi or nano to create an empty file - provider.tf

-    d.

 4. Install Terraform in Azure Shell